Here at Anthony Philip James & Co Limited, we understand that protecting your personal information is very important.

 If any of the information that we hold about you is inaccurate, you can either:

 • Contact us on 0800 028 9791 or email: email@example.com

 • Contact our Data Protection Officer, APJ Solicitors, 7700 Daresbury Park, Daresbury, Warrington, WA4 4BS

-Right to Be Forgotten
+Right to Erasure / Right to Be Forgotten

 Right to Object

-The continued use of your data for any purpose listed above for which consent is identified as the lawful basis for processing i.e. you have the right to withdraw your consent at any time.
+You have the right to object to the continued use of your data for any purpose listed above for which consent is identified as the lawful basis for processing i.e. you have the right to withdraw your consent at any time.
 The continued use of your data for any purpose listed above for which the lawful basis of processing is that it has been deemed legitimate.